MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/migrate/remediate.md

 ## Common remediation tasks

-In any corporate environment, technical debt exists but it is healthy and expected.
+In any corporate environment, technical debt exists, but it's healthy and expected.
 Architecture decisions that are suited for an on-premises environment might not be suitable in a cloud platform.
 In either case, common remediation tasks might be required to prepare assets for migration.
 The following are a few examples:

-- **Minor host upgrades.** Occasionally, an outdated host needs to be upgraded prior to replication.
+- **Minor host upgrades:** Occasionally, an outdated host needs to be upgraded prior to replication.
-- **Minor guest OS upgrades.** It is more likely that an OS will need patching or upgrading prior to replication.
+- **Minor guest OS upgrades:** You'll probably need to patch or upgrade your OS before replication.
-- **SLA modifications.** Backup and recovery change significantly in a cloud platform.
-It is likely that assets will need minor modifications to their backup processes to ensure continued function in the cloud.
+- **SLA modifications:** Backup and recovery change significantly in a cloud platform.
+Assets might need to be modified to their backup processes to ensure continued function in the cloud.
-- **PaaS migration.** In some cases, a PaaS deployment of a data structure or application might be required to accelerate deployment.
+- **PaaS migration:** In some cases, a PaaS deployment of a data structure or application might be required to accelerate deployment.
 Minor modifications are required to prepare the solution for PaaS deployment.
-- **PaaS code changes.** It is not uncommon for custom applications to require minor code modifications to be PaaS ready.
+- **PaaS code changes:** It's not uncommon for custom applications to require minor code modifications to be PaaS ready.
 Examples could include methods that write to local disk or use of in-memory session state, among others.
-- **Application configuration changes.** Migrated applications might require changes to variables, such as network paths to dependent assets, service account changes, or updates to dependent IP addresses.
+- **Application configuration changes:** Migrated applications might require changes to variables, such as network paths to dependent assets, service account changes, or updates to dependent IP addresses.
-- **Minor changes to network paths.** Routing patterns need to be modified to properly route user traffic to the new assets.
+- **Minor changes to network paths:** Routing patterns need to be modified to properly route user traffic to the new assets.
     > [!NOTE]
     > This isn't production routing to the new assets, but rather configuration to allow for proper routing to the assets in general.